kirillsaidov/vita/DevNotes.md

 - declarations of public variables and functions should be palced into .h and marked as `extern` and defined in .c file
 - if you need to hide the `stuct` contents from the user, `struct` declaration should be placed into .h file and defition into .c file, otherwise, put everyhing in the .h file

-#### Coding notes
+#### Coding
-- variables should be declared and initialized simoultaneously, even if you reinitialize them later; don't:
+* variables should be declared and initialized simoultaneously, even if you reinitialize them later; don't:
 ```
 int a, b = 0, c;